aduros/wasm4/site/docs/reference/cli.md

 **Summary:**

-The `help` commands provides more details about the `w4` CLI and it's tools.
+The `help` commands provides more details about the `w4` CLI and its tools.

 **Usage:**